OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Bolstering yourself with a necromantic facsimile of life, you gain 1d4 + 4 temporary hit points for the duration.

-**_At Higher Levels._** When you cast this spell using a spell slot of 2nd level or higher, you gain 5 additional temporary hit points for each slot level above 1st.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 2nd level or higher, you gain 5 additional temporary hit points for each slot level above 1st.

 ##### Fear